Body Scan Meditation: A Dosha-Aware Practice

 Learn a dosha-aware body scan meditation that combines Ayurvedic wisdom with modern mindfulness.
 Tailored variations for Vata, Pitta, and Kapha types.

-A dosha-aware body scan meditation combines the modern mindfulness technique of systematically scanning the body with Ayurvedic knowledge of where each dosha resides.
-By bringing awareness to dosha-specific body regions, you can detect and address imbalances through focused attention and breath.
+A dosha-aware body scan blends the modern mindfulness technique of scanning the body with Ayurvedic knowledge of where each dosha resides.
+By bringing awareness to dosha-specific regions, you can detect imbalances early and respond with focused attention and breath.

 What Is Body Scan Meditation?

 Body scan meditation is a practice of systematically directing attention through each region of the body, noticing sensations without trying to change them.
-Originating in both Buddhist mindfulness traditions and modern clinical settings (notably Jon Kabat-Zinn's MBSR programme), it is one of the most accessible and well-researched forms of meditation.
+It comes from both Buddhist mindfulness traditions and modern clinical settings (notably Jon Kabat-Zinn's MBSR programme).
+It is one of the most accessible and well-researched forms of meditation.

-When combined with Ayurvedic principles, the body scan becomes something more: a diagnostic and therapeutic tool that helps you detect dosha imbalances through direct bodily awareness.
+Combine it with Ayurvedic principles, and the body scan becomes something more.
+A diagnostic and therapeutic tool that helps you detect dosha imbalances through direct bodily awareness.

 The Ayurvedic Body Map

-Ayurveda teaches that each dosha has specific seats (sthanas) in the body where it primarily resides and accumulates:
+Ayurveda teaches that each dosha has specific seats (sthanas) in the body where it primarily lives and accumulates:

 Vata Regions (Lower Body)